JulieCJWu/mirLibSpark/README.md

 ```

 ### Build custom species dbs
+We have supported the indexing for 7 plant species.
+If your preferred species has not yet been supported, we provide the command line to index your custom species.

 Step 1: put your custom genome fasta file in `input` folder.
 The genome file may contain one to several sequences in fasta format.